 If you want to establish or advance your career as an early years educator and/or progress into higher education, then this is the ideal learning opportunity for you.

-Early years is a dynamic and ever-changing profession offering great prospects for job satisfaction in the fields of early childhood, education, play and learning.
+Early years education is a dynamic and ever-changing field offering great prospects for job satisfaction in the areas of early childhood, education, play and learning.

 Educators have influence over policy, legislation and curriculum design, helping to shape the future for young children.
 This makes it a very responsible job.

-By studying for two years full-time you too could make a difference and have an impact on the way our children develop.
+By studying for two years full-time on this course you could make a real difference to the way children develop.

 Why choose Brock for Children’s Play, Learning and Development (Early Years Educator) Level 3 Extended Diploma?

-At Brock you will be taught by a highly qualified team who have substantial experience in the field of early years.
+At Brock you will be taught by a highly qualified team who have substantial experience in the field of early years education.
 Indeed, many of our teachers hold higher level degrees with subject specialisms such as outdoor play and safeguarding for children.

-Importantly, we are the lead College for PACEY and have been recognised for our excellence in teaching by Pearson Edexcel.
-We also deliver quality degree courses in partnership with the University of Chichester in this area.
+Importantly, we have been the lead College for PACEY and have been recognised for our excellence in teaching by Pearson Edexcel.
+We also deliver quality degree courses in partnership with the University of Chichester.